isomerpages/pa-cdc/_our-programmes/Common Flagship Programmes/Walking Trails @ CDC.md

 <p>Walking Trails @ CDC is a nationwide initiative by the five Community Development Councils (CDCs), in partnership with GovTech Singapore, that promotes health and community by encouraging residents to incorporate regular walking into their daily routines.&nbsp;</p>
 <p>Through a “phygital” experience, the programme combines physical walking with digital engagement, allowing participants to complete curated neighbourhood trails, take part in gamified challenges and earn rewards — making healthy habits easy, accessible and engaging for all.&nbsp;</p>
 <h4>What is new</h4>
-<p></p>Building on the success of Phase 1, Walking Trails @ CDC (Heritage Edition) expands beyond health and community to incorporate heritage as a core pillar.
-In partnership with the National Heritage Board (NHB), the programme now features curated heritage trails that spotlight the stories of shared neighbourhood spaces and multicultural sites across Singapore.<p></p>
+<p>Building on the success of Phase 1, Walking Trails @ CDC (Heritage Edition) expands beyond health and community to incorporate heritage as a core pillar.
+In partnership with the National Heritage Board (NHB), the programme now features curated heritage trails that spotlight the stories of shared neighbourhood spaces and multicultural sites across Singapore.</p>
-<p></p>The initiative will grow fivefold — from 5 to 25 trails in the next two years — offering residents more opportunities to stay active while rediscovering the diverse histories that shape our communities. <p></p>
+<p>The initiative will grow fivefold — from 5 to 25 trails in the next two years — offering residents more opportunities to stay active while rediscovering the diverse histories that shape our communities.</p>
-<p></p>Participants can also look forward to an enhanced reward experience.
-A new elusive 6th Mystery Ollie, has been introduced.<p></p>
+<p>Participants can also look forward to an enhanced reward experience.
+A new elusive 6th Mystery Ollie, has been introduced.</p>
 <h4>Trails</h4>
 <table style="minWidth: 50px">
 <colgroup>